alimpfard/citron/README.md

 ### Release
 A binary package is available (x86_64 PE) for windows.
+And an extremely stripped off binary is available for win32 (i686).

 ### Build guide
 this is to be built on Msys2 (mingw)